dphilli3/Sudoku/README.md

-# Sudoku
+#Sudoku
-A simple sudoku game
+This is a sudoku puzzle